 Global Women’s Project invites us to be aware of our luxuries, cultivate gratitude for the abundance in our lives, and be generous with our resources.
-Experience our new Lenten calendar digitally before picking up a hard copy at the 2022 Church of the Brethren Annual Conference!
+Experience our updated Lenten calendar digitally!
+We’ll be sending a daily devotional straight to your inbox

-Sign-up for the Daily Lenten Devotional to be sent to your e-mail or use the form below.
+Sign-up for the Daily Lenten Devotional to be sent to your e-mail.

 GWP Tally Sheet